 Conclusion

 The plants need the right care and effort so that they can flourish.
-Plus, to summarise what a plant needs, it is – light, watering, humidity, temperature, fertilization, pruning and maintenance, pruning and disease maintenance.
+Plus, to summarize what a plant needs – light, watering, humidity, temperature, fertilization, pruning and maintenance, pruning and disease maintenance.

-Explore the beautiful journey of nurturing, and make the gardening tools ready for these tropical plants.
+Explore the beautiful nurturing journey, and prepare the gardening tools for these tropical plants.
 And learn how to take care of tropical plants.